Graph Neural Network Based Method for Path Planning Problem

 For decades, as neural networks have evolved, many researchers have begun to use learning-based path planning.
 The Neural Exploration-Exploitation Trees (NEXT) algorithm \cite{c21} has demonstrated the clear benefits of using learning-based components to reduce samples and accelerate programming.
 L2RRT \cite{c25} first embedded high-dimensional structures into low-dimensional representations, and then used RRT for motion planning.
 However, most of the existing learning-based planning algorithms use Convolutional Neural Networks (CNN), like the neural RRT*\cite{c26}, to learn the planning environment, which loses the structure of the environment through the sampling points.

-Graph Neural Networks (GNNs) have solved the problem with graph structure such as text classification \cite{c29}, protein interface prediction \cite{c30}, and parsing social relationships \cite{c31}, and are permutation invariant.
-Yu et al. \cite{c24} use GNN to reduce the number of collision checking times on the edges of PRM.
+Graph Neural Networks (GNNs) have solved the problem with graph structure such as text classification \cite{c29}, protein interface prediction \cite{c30}, and parsing social relationships \cite{c31}.
+Yu et al. \cite{c24} use GNN to reduce the number of collision checking times on the edges of PRM by ignoring the edges that may interfere with the obstacles.
 Li et al. \cite{c28} use CNN to extract adequate features from local observations, with GNN to communicate the features among robots to realize Multi-Robot path planning.
 Khan et al. \cite{c19} analyze the feasibility of using GNN to perform classical motion planning problems, and use GNN to identify critical nodes or learn the sampling distribution in RRT.
-Our work focuses on lazy planning and learning-based planning and aims to design a GNN model for reducing collision detection to improve the performance of PRM.
+Our work focuses on lazy planning and learning-based planning and aims to design a GNN-based model for reducing collision detection to improve the performance of the sampling-based method.